The Insurance Company Paid For Opioids, But Not Cold Therapy

 The ice machine helped me taper my drug use from oxycodone to tramadol, a less powerful painkiller, and now I'm using primarily acetaminophen.
 More than six weeks after surgery, I'm still relying on the Game Ready machine and dread the day when I'll have to give it up.

-A couple weeks into my recovery period, Cigna denied my claim.
+A couple of weeks into my recovery period, Cigna denied my claim.
 I appealed by explaining that the ice machine was medically necessary because I am unable to take anti-inflammatories, and the unit was providing a safe and effective alternative to opioids, which had given me several adverse side effects when I'd used them in the past.
 It was also much easier to work without having to hold, strap or tape ice packs on the front, back and side of my shoulder.
-Cigna denied my appeal and told me that the ice machine was a "personal convenience item" and therefore a non-covered expense.
+Cigna denied my appeal and told me that the ice machine was a "personal convenience item" and therefore a noncovered expense.

 I was determined to find out why an insurer wouldn't pay for the ice machine my doctor prescribed when it had covered the oxycodone.
 This drug and other painkillers have fueled the opioid epidemic, which according to the National Center for Health Statistics killed more than 64,000 people in the U.S. in 2016.
 I also was curious to find out why insurance companies weren't convinced about the effectiveness of ice machines, so in between shoulder exercises and tutoring, I switched gears and went into reporter mode.